 By being aware of these pitfalls, you can ensure that your soundbites are having the desired impact.

-Remember that tools like Scrupp can help you refine your message and target the right audience.
+Remember that continuous testing and audience feedback are crucial to refine your message and target the right audience effectively.

 Avoid using jargon and technical terms in your soundbites.
 This will make them difficult for people to understand.